 From time to time students report getting a question on the exam that they felt was not in scope for that exam, or not taught in the course.

-Why was this question on the exam
+Why was this question on the practice test/exam ?

 The nature of many vendor exams is that any service in the environment is in scope to be tested on any exam.
 However the reality is that for any exam (e.g. Architecture); some topics will be on the exam every time it is sat (Red), some will be seen frequently (Green), and some will be seen infrequently or only very superficially on that exam (dark Blue) .
 I tend to visualise it as a circular bell curve or a dartboard.